 Your first option to use purifying tablets.
 They weigh almost nothing and take almost no space in your backpack.
 Just fill up your water bottle from the stream, drop in a pill and you are ready to go.

 The second option is bringing a water bottle with a filter, like LifeStraw.
 Look for a reusable one with a long lifespan.

 Finally, if you’re camping you can boil water.
 Let it boil for 1 to 3 minutes.
 Then it’s safe to drink according to AMC Outdoors.

-Now let’s say that you’ve run out of water but come across a stream.
-You don’t have purifying tablets or a filter water bottle with you.
+Now let’s say that you’ve run out of the water but come across a stream.
+If you don’t have purifying tablets or a filter water bottle with you.
 What should you do?

 According to Dr. Troy Madsen, go ahead and drink it.
 The risk of immediate dehydration supersedes the delayed effects of diarrhea and infection that you’ll get from drinking the water if it’s contaminated.